Contact Us

 Indiegogo

 Another top crowdfunding website, Indiegogo, allows people to support funds for an idea, charity, or startup business.
 The platform was launched in 2007.
 Since then, it has raised $1.6 billion.
-The total number of platform users has surpassed 11 million with 7,000 active campaigns.
+Indiegogo’s funding stats show that the platform helped startups raise an impressive $11.4 million just in the first quarter of 2023.
+And the total number of platform users has surpassed 11 million with over 7,000 active campaigns.

 Indiegogo homepage